Doctor Strange (comic book): Doctor Strange: Sorcerer Supreme

 Strange was returned to his own series, this time titled Doctor Strange: Sorcerer Supreme, which ran 90 issues (November 1988 – June 1996).
 The initial creative team was writer Peter B. Gillis and artists Richard Case and Randy Emberlin, with storylines often spanning multiple issues.
 During this time the series became part of the "Midnight Sons" group of Marvel's supernatural comics.

 Jackson Guice's cover for Doctor Strange #15 (1990) used Christian music singer Amy Grant's likeness without her permission, leading to a complaint saying that the cover gave the appearance that she was associating with witchcraft.
 A US District Court sealed an out-of-court settlement between Grant and Marvel in early 1991 with a consent decree in which Marvel did not admit to liability or wrongdoing.

 Doctor Strange vol. 3

 As part of the Marvel Knights imprint, the third volume of Doctor Strange was released in 1999.
 Given the subtitle Flight of Bones, the volume was written by Dan Jolley and Tony Harris, and briefly ran for four issues.

 Doctor Strange vol. 4

 In 2015, Jason Aaron and Chris Bachalo teamed up for the fourth volume of Doctor Strange.
 Writers Dennis Hopeless and Penciler Niko Henrichon took charge during the Secret Empire event in issues 21-24, with Bachalo still providing covers.
 Writer John Barber and Penciler Niko Henrichon took charge for issues 25-26.
 After the Marvel Legacy renumbering, writer Donny Cates and pencilers Frazer Irving and Chip Zdarsky took over at issues #381-390.
+Considering the legacy renumbering, the fourth volume actually has a total of 36 issues.